 He is against a woman’s right to choose an abortion, a big proponent of Trump’s crusade to build a wall on the US southern border to keep out immigrants, a climate-change denier and he says he believes that the 2020 elections, which Trump lost, were rigged.

-The conservative community, including the other potential picks for vice president, loudly applauded the decision.
+The right-wing community, including the other potential picks for vice president, loudly applauded the decision.

-Perhaps the US vice president’s most important role is that he or she represents a tie-breaking vote in the 100-member Senate, a body which is nearly evenly divided at present between Democrats and the Independents who caucus with them, and the Republicans.
+Perhaps the US vice president’s most important role is to represent a tie-breaking vote in the 100-member Senate, a body currently evenly divided between Democrats and the Independents who caucus with them, and the Republicans.

 Other Topics of Interest

-While Ohio is firmly Republican these days, neighboring Pennsylvania, Biden’s home state, has been up for grabs in recent elections.
-And that is the other major role of a vice president, at least as candidate: to bring in the votes.
+While Ohio is firmly Republican territory, neighboring Pennsylvania, Biden’s home state, has been up for grabs in recent elections.
+And that is the other major role of a vice president, at least as a candidate: to bring in the votes.

 Advertisement

-A significant segment of the Republican party, including Vance himself, had distanced themselves from Trump in recent years, as his election-denying and legal troubles gained steam, but Vance appears to have led the charge in recent months back into the former leader’s good graces.
+A significant segment of the Republican party, including Vance, had distanced themselves from Trump in recent years, as his election-denying and legal troubles gained steam.
+In recent months, however, Vance appears to have worked back into the former leader’s good graces, even after Trump was convicted of 34 campaign finance and banking-related felonies and found liable for $454 million related to sexual assault charges the former president was found to have committed in a civil trial, among many other legal troubles he still faces.

-US State Department agrees in principle with Zelensky’s invitation to Russia at next summit
+US State Department agrees in principle with Zelensky’s invitation to Russia at the next summit

 Zelensky returned from the NATO summit over the weekend with a brief stop in Ireland and brought home a message of peace.

-Moscow did not receive an invitation to the 90-member conference in Switzerland June to discuss the framework of a treaty.
-Many countries voiced their encouragement for a just peace, but with no discussions with Kremlin representatives, the summit was fruitless.
+Moscow did not receive an invitation to the 90-member conference in Switzerland in June to discuss the framework of a treaty.
+Many countries voiced their encouragement for a just peace, but without Kremlin representatives, the summit was fruitless.
 The Kremlin called the gathering “absurd.”

 Advertisement

-He also estimated that 25 Patriot ground-to-air missile systems would be enough to defend all of Ukraine.
-Three are in the process of being transferred by a coalition of US and European allies.
+He also estimated that 25 Patriot air defense missile systems would be enough to defend all of Ukraine.
+According to open sources, Ukraine currently has only two systems defending its skies, while three are in the process of being transferred by a coalition of US and European allies.

 EU officials refuse to attend Hungarian foreign affairs summit over Orban’s Moscow visit

-After Hungarian Prime Minister Viktor Orban’s recent “peace trips” to Russia and China while holding the rotating EU presidency, many bloc members are cancelling their plans for a foreign affairs summit in Budapest, and the European Commission (EC) is instead holding its own such summit.
+After Hungarian Prime Minister Viktor Orban’s recent “peace trips” to Russia and China while holding the rotating EU presidency, many bloc members are canceling their plans for a foreign affairs summit in Budapest, and the European Commission (EC) is instead holding a separate summit.

 Advertisement